towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

-\* 'SideBySideCompressedStereo' [Ask](/docs/Ask) for stereo display in a horizontally compressed side\-by\-side format.
+\* 'SideBySideCompressedStereo' [Ask](/docs/Ask) for stereo display in a horizontally compressed side-by-side format.
 Left and Right eye images are drawn at full framebuffer resolution by usercode.
-[Screen](/docs/Screen)\('[Flip](/docs/Flip)', ...\) draws them horizontally compressed side\-by\-side to each other.
-They are scanned out to the display device this way and then the display device itself uncompresses them back to full resolution and displays them stereoscopically, typically via built\-in alternating frame\-sequential stereo with stereo goggles, but other methods are conceivable.
+[Screen](/docs/Screen)\('[Flip](/docs/Flip)', ...\) draws them horizontally compressed side-by-side to each other.
+They are scanned out to the display device this way and then the display device itself uncompresses them back to full resolution and displays them stereoscopically, typically via built-in alternating frame-sequential stereo with stereo goggles, but other methods are conceivable.
 This is one popular stereo frame packing format for stereo on HDMI display devices.
 Once you've set up a stereo display mode via PsychImaging, you